johnnyedev/Bash-Projects/Project-Auto-Bash/REAMD.md

 # Read me please!

+#                Project-Auto-Bash runs the bash script Auto-Bash.
-# This script ~/Project-Auto-Bash automatically generates a new .sh files with the #!/bin/bash header on line 1.
+# The bash script Auto-Bash creates a new file with the name that the user specified
+# and adds the #!/bin/bash handler on line one.
+Then it updates the permissions on the file to 644.
+# You will receive a message to show its been completed.